addr2data/aws-certification-prep/README.rst

 In addition to certification, my goal is to become a skilled user of AWS services.
 I am willing to spend a few bucks each month, so I should be able to get a decent amount of hands-on experience.
 I plan to leverage the AWS CLI extensively, but I also want to get comfortable writing scripts that leverage the API directly, so I plan to work with Python and Boto3.

 I have created this public GitHub project to force myself to be more organized with my notes and code.
-I am going to approach this project, as if I am developing a training resource for others.
-I know this approach will help me on my journey, but I sincerely hope others will find value in it.
+I am going to approach this project, as if I am building a training resource for others.
+I know this approach will help me on my journey, but I sincerely hope others find value in it.

 **I expect this project to be a work-in-progress for at least 12 months.**

 Certifications
 --------------
 At this point, my intention is to pursue the following certifications.
-I have chosen the **Solution Architect** certifications primarily for professional reasons and the **Advanced Networking** certification primarily for personal reasons (I have some background in traditional networking).
+I choose the **Solution Architect** certifications, because I felt they would provide the most bang for my buck, from a career perspective.
+I added the **Advanced Networking** certification, because I have a strong interesting in networking.
 It is possible these choices with change over time, but for now that is the plan.

 -  AWS Certified Solutions Architect – Associate
 -  AWS Certified Advanced Networking – Specialty